salina-health/www.salina.ai/content/team/suran.md

 promoted: true
 ---

-Suran completed his PhD at University College London (UCL) in machine learning and co-founded Searchspace, a company that detects ‘unusual patterns’ in financial transactions that was acquired for $150m.
+Suran completed his PhD at University College London (UCL) in machine learning and co-founded Searchspace, a company that detects ‘unusual patterns’ in financial transactions.
+It was acquired for $150m.

 He is also a Visiting Professor at the Centre for AI at UCL